Diablo (video game): Development

-Diablo was conceived by David Brevik during the development of the fighting game Justice League Task Force (1995), developed by Japanese studio Sunsoft with two American studios, Condor Games (later Blizzard North) on the Sega Genesis version and Silicon & Synapse on the SNES version, which by the end of Justice League Task Forces development, had renamed themselves Blizzard Entertainment.
-Brevik's concept was a personal computer game based heavily on the roguelike genre that featured turn-based gameplay, but he wanted to improve how quickly the player would be able to get into the game compared to typical role-playing games.
+David Brevik met the brothers Erich and Max Schaefer while working at FM Waves, a clip art production company, and with a common interest in developing video games, co-founded Condor Games with the Schaefers in 1993.
+Though they initially worked on conversion contracts to port games to different consoles, Brevik had the ideas of creating Diablo from the start, a combination of Dungeons & Dragons and the roguelike genre, particularly Angband, its name based on his family's home near Mount Diablo near San Francisco.
+He wanted improve how quickly the player would be able to get into the game compared to typical role-playing games.
 Brevik was inspired by NHL '94 and similar sports games to make it so that players only had to select a pre-determined class and would be able to jump into the game with minimal interactions.
 Brevik also wanted these classes to be combinations of typical character classes so that players would be not overly restricted in what type of attacks or equipment they could use.
 A further departure from the roguelike approach was to make the loot system from felled monsters more expansive.
-According to Matt Barton, the game Telengard, released by Avalon Hill in 1982, influenced the development of Diablo.
-Barton and Bill Loguidice also cite The Legend of Zelda series as an influence on Diablo, particularly its move towards real-time action, away from the stat-heavy, turn-based gameplay of earlier computer RPGs.
 Brevik also wanted a "modern and cool" interface intended to bring the quick directness of console games as well as Doom (1993) to computer RPGs.
-He had named the game idea Diablo based on Mount Diablo, which was where Brevik lived when he conceived of the game idea.

-Condor started development while pitching the game to publishers.
+One of Condor's first contracts was through Sunsoft to develop the Sega Genesis version of the fighting game Justice League Task Force.
+Brevik attended the 1994 Consumer Electronics Show (CES) to showcase the game and pitch his Diablo to other publishers.
 Bill Roper said that the team's "initial pitch, in a nutshell, was to take the excitement and randomness of games like Moria, Nethack, and Rogue, and bring them into the 1990s with fantastic graphics and sound".
-Condor Games had tried to shop Brevik's idea to other publishers but was turned down on the grounds that "RPGs are dead".
+However, most publishers turned down the idea on the grounds that "RPGs are dead".
+While at CES, Brevik encountered Allen Adham, co-founder of Silicon & Synapse (later named Blizzard Entertainment) after learning they had done the SNES version of Justice League Task Force.
+The two found common ideas in gameplay development, and Adham showed him a prototype of their first original game, the real-time strategy game Warcraft: Orcs & Humans.
+Brevik offered to discuss his ideas for Diablo then, but Adham asked him to wait until after they had released Warcraft.